indexing_getter, indexing_setter, and indexing_deleter

 -

-receiver parameter, a single parameter that is used for indexing into the receiver (prop
+indexing_gettercorresponds toobj[prop]operation in JavaScript.
+The function annotated must have athisreceiver parameter, a single parameter that is used for indexing into the receiver (prop), and a return type. -

-These must always be used in conjunction with the structural
+These must always be used in conjunction with the structural and method

 flags.

-For example, consider this JavaScript snippet that uses Proxy
+For example, consider this JavaScript snippet that uses Proxy:

 const foo = new Proxy({}, {